C3Mech/C3Mech/PRESELECTION/README.md

 It covers the oxidation chemistry of C0–C6 fuel components with PAHs and is intended for low- and high-temperature applications.
 This subset can be used to simulate jet-stirred reactors, flow reactors under lower-temperature conditions, and rapid compression machine (RCM) experiments.

 ## 4. TPRF
-This sub-model combination focuses on Toluene Primary Reference Fuel (TPRF) mixtures and includes PAH chemistry.
+This sub-module combination focuses on Toluene Primary Reference Fuel (TPRF) mixtures and includes PAH chemistry.

 For questions or suggestions, please open an issue or [contact us](mailto:r.langer@itv.rwth-aachen.de).